Personal Loan Alternatives to Consider

 If you are looking for quick cash then some of these can also be a possibility to explore.

-Savings – while you probably considered this option already, it’s worth mentioning.
-If you have saved up an emergency fund, is now the time to use it?
+While you probably considered this option already, it’s worth mentioning.
+If you have saved up, is now the time to use it?
 In most cases, the answer is yes.
 If you have other investments they might also be considered.

-Payment Plans – if you are behind on bills there are some situations where you can speak with the lender about a forbearance or deferment program to get through difficult times.
+If you are behind on bills there are some situations where you can speak with the lender about a forbearance or deferment program to get through difficult times.
+If this is a recurring pattern it is probably an option worth exploring, along with possibly speaking to a credit expert or advisor to help you with creating a budget and assist with organizing your finances.

-Side Hustle – depending on how quickly you need the funds, you might find there are a number of side hustles as viable options to earning fast cash.
-From overtime at work or small jobs to a variety of other possibilities to explore.
+Depending on how quickly you need the funds, you might find there are a number of side hustles as viable options to earning fast cash.
+From overtime at work or small jobs to a variety of other possibilities to explore, the extra hours can help supplement your income and possibly provide the additional funds needed at the time.

-Overdraft – depending on how much you need, using an overdraft protection plan can allow you to withdraw more than you have in your account while avoiding NSF (non-sufficient funds) fees.
+This can depend on how much you need, using an overdraft protection plan can allow you to withdraw more than you have in your account while avoiding NSF (non-sufficient funds) fees.
+If you had a bill you forgot about and you want to avoid an NSF charge, sometimes a quick loan can help you save, or avoid having a late payment on your credit report.

-Title Loans – these loans are an easy way to get fast cash, even when unemployed, as they use your vehicle as collateral.
+These loans are an easy way to get fast cash, even when unemployed, as they use your vehicle as collateral.
 These are short-term loans where you might 25% to 50% of your car’s resale value, but you must own your vehicle.
+But almost 1 in 4 to 5 also lose their vehicle for failure to repay according to some studies.
+If you vehicle was worth $20,000, and you get a title loan for $5,000 but unable to make your payments and lost it, you’ve let it go for much much less that it’s worth.
+Read more

-Pawn Shops – if you have objects of value that you don’t mind parting with, such as electronics, jewelry or similar items that would be accepted, this is another way to get fast funds.
+If you have objects of value that you don’t mind parting with, such as electronics, jewelry or similar items that would be accepted, this is another way to get fast funds.
+This can also be a fast way to get money and usually a better option that payday loans.

-Payday Loans – while this is a high interest loan that should only be used as a last resort when other options have been exhausted, it does provide fast funds when needed.
-Be sure to carefully read the agreement before signing to understand what the terms are.
+While this is a high interest loan that should be used as a last resort when other options have been exhausted or you don’t qualify, it does provide fast funds when needed.
+Be sure to carefully read the agreement before signing to understand what the terms are, so you don’t have any surprises and completely aware of what your payment would be, which will likely be due on your next payday.